powersync-product-success/vite-react-ts-powersync-supabase/README.md

 </details>

-# Setup PowerSync

-## 2. Create PowerSync Instance and Connect to Supabase
+## 2. Setup PowerSync Instance and Connect to Supabase

 You can set up your PowerSync instance using either the Dashboard or CLI approach: